 Therefore, never apply another coat until you feel ok to touch the dry surface without leaving a smear.

-5. Apply Danish Oil with Cloth
+5. Apply Danish Oil with a Cloth

 Use a lint-free cloth to apply a second coat of Danish oil.
 Take the soft dry lint-free cloth and pour Danish oil onto it until it gets saturated with Danish oil.